pterodactyl/documentation/panel/1.0/getting_started.md

 software is being used.
 To learn more about this feature and to opt-out, please see our [Telemetry](./additional_configuration.md#telemetry) documentation.
 Make sure to continue with the rest of the installation process.

+### Panel Ports

+The Ptero Panel primarily operates on the following ports:

+- Web Interface: Port 8080 (Default, configurable)
+- SSL Web Interface (HTTPS): Port 443 (If SSL is enabled)

 #### Next Step: [Webserver Configuration](./webserver_configuration)